Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 3/5
-**Fair - Below expectations**
+**Good - Meets requirements**

-The misinformed clues are not very effective.
-They are related to discovery and exploration, which has some connection to space exploration, but are quite generic and don't create much productive ambiguity.
-They are more distracting than confusing.
+The misinformed clues are related to the general time period of technological innovation and cultural shifts, making them broad enough to potentially apply to multiple choices.
+They could be slightly more ambiguous to increase the effectiveness.
+They do create some productive confusion.

 ✅ Strengths:
 - Attempt to create ambiguity